iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Dual Norm.md

 Which is just simply, the objective value of a linear program on the convex set $\Vert x\Vert$ defined by the norm ball in the euclidean space.
 Note, it's also the support function of a specific unit norm ball.
 See [[Support Function]] for more info.

+The idea is very useful for duality and looking for the prox of some functions that involves the use of some type of norms.

 ---
 ### **Generalized Cauchy-Schwarz Inequality**